 Step 3: Deposit GBP

 So, you’ve opened an eToro account and completed the KYC verification process.
-Next, you’ll need to make a deposit. eToro accepts everything from Visa and MasterCard to Skrill and PayPal.
+Next, you’ll need to make a deposit. eToro accepts everything from bank cards to bank deposits or Skrill.
 The minimum deposit is just $100 (about £76).
+Not that UK users are not allowed to purchase crypto or deposit funds via credit card or PayPal.

 However, those opting for a bank transfer must deposit at least $500 (about £380).
 Nevertheless, GBP payments are processed fee-free.